The California Soccer Academy and Language Camp Camarillo, California

 Click to enlarge and view gallery »

 US Sports is thrilled to host The Soccer Academy at CSU Channel Islands.
 International campers looking to combine language classes with their Soccer Academy program may add a two or three week ELS language course prior to their soccer camp program.
-Come experience a combined ELS and Soccer camp!
+Come experience a combined ELS Language and California Soccer Academy camp today!

 The start date for the combined language and sport program is June 29, 2014.
-Language classes would run from June 29 through July 20, and then the campers would transfer to the California Soccer Academy at CSU Channel Island for their one week soccer program.
-The Soccer Academy begins on July 20 and runs to Friday July 25.
+Language classes would run from June 29 through July 20 on the Pepperdine Campus.
+Students would be supervised and taught by ELS staff.
+Once the language program concludes, campers will be transferred to CSU Channel Island site where they will participate in a one-week soccer program.
+The Soccer Academy begins on July 20 and runs until Friday July 25.
+Campers will be taught and supervised by CA Soccer Academy camp staff during this time.

 Language campers receive three morning lessons (each lesson is 50-minutes) each day.
 This is followed by lunch and supervised on-campus activities which include sports, games and events with American teens.
 Students also participate in late afternoon and evening activities which include shopping, bowling and scavenger hunts.
 Supervised full-day excursions on the weekends include a Los Angeles City Tour, trips to Six Flags magic Mountain - voted best roller coaster park in the world, and the ever popular Universal Studios Holloywood with its awe-inspiring rides, shows and a real working movie studio.